Working with a professional photo organizer is new to many people, so I’ve answered many common questions below.

 - Organizing Digital Photos: You’ll receive an external hard drive formatted for your computer that holds all your digital images freshly organized for easy searching, browsing, and enjoying, along with a backup plan to keep your images safe.

 - Preserving Physical Photos: You’ll receive everything from the Digital Photos example above PLUS after scanning all your physical photos they will be returned in acid-free, archival envelopes and boxes.
 Your physical photos will also be organized to match your digital photo archive.

 - Maintenance Plans: On a monthly, quarterly, or annual basis I will organize all your recent photos based on the same organization method we use for your first organization project.
 Note that maintenance plans are only available to clients who have already completed an organization project.

-- Creating Legacy Art: I can help you to create professional prints, premium canvas wraps, and heirloom photo albums of your best images.
+- Creating Legacy Art: I can help you create professional prints, premium canvas gallery wraps, and heirloom photo albums of your best images.
 I work with the top vendors in the industry to deliver beautiful and memorable products you won’t find elsewhere.

 - Coaching: You’ll get 1:1 coaching time with me so you can learn, practice, and implement the photo organization system I’ve created over the last 20 years.
 You will receive my Photo Workflow Guide, Lightroom Quick Tips Guide, and email reminders of what you learned and your next steps to practice.

 16. How do I keep up with this?